 All courses are from major UK exam boards and use course materials written by specialists in distance learning and their subject area.
 (Most of our A level courses can also be followed at AS level.)

 You can sign a student up at any time in the school year and there are no minimum enrolment numbers.

 - Personal subject specialist tutors

-All our tutors are DBS checked and hold a teaching qualification as well as a degree in the subject they teach, along with experience in distance learning tuition.
+All our tutors are DBS checked, hold a teaching qualification and are subject experts, along with experience in distance learning tuition.

 Email firstname.lastname@example.org to discuss how NEC can work with your school.